 Types Of Misdemeanors In North Carolina

-A Class 2 misdemeanor carries a maximum penalty of 60 days in jail and a $1,000 fine.
-Class 2 misdemeanors include simple assault, disorderly conduct, resisting a police officer, and carrying a concealed weapon.
+- Class 2 misdemeanor carries a maximum penalty of 60 days in jail and a $1,000 fine.
+Class 2 misdemeanors include simple assault, disorderly conduct, resisting a police officer and carrying a concealed weapon.

 What Happens After You Have Been Charged With A Misdemeanor?

-At Hale Blau & Saad, we work hard to obtain dismissals and not-guilty verdicts in misdemeanor cases and to minimize the penalties incurred by our clients.
+At Hale Law Firm, PC, we work hard to obtain dismissals and not guilty verdicts in misdemeanor cases and to minimize the penalties incurred by our clients.
 We will do everything we can to obtain a successful outcome in your case.

-Call Hale Blau & Saad in Raleigh at 919-805-3364 or contact us online for a free initial consultation in your misdemeanor case.
+Send us a message online to set up a free initial consultation in your misdemeanor case.